collinalexbell/HackMatrix/game-design.md

 - City of Cybernetics replica of Portland
 - Multiplayer
 p.276: interest curves: 2134 (higher, more exciting)
+### Perks
+200$: Choose one of the 3 user selected playable cities 300$: Choose one of the 3 user selected playable cities 500$: Choose one of the 3 user selected playable cities
 ## Interface
 Minimal currently.
 Probably needs a bit more of something.
 ## Aesthetic